rchrisarevalo/personal-website/README.md

 # Personal Website

-UPDATES:
+UPDATES (made on August 22, 2021):

-* Additional details have been added to the ERROR 404 page.
+* Notification like message added.
-* Style changes on loading screen.
+* Close button has been added to the update message.
-* Some bug fixes.
+* Text alignment in "Recent Posts" section in "About Me" page for the mobile version has been set to the left.

 # Copyright Notice